GuerraVitor/GuerraVitor/README.md

 # Hey! 👋, my name is Vitor.

-I'm a Software Engineering student at 42 and a Computer Science student at the Federal University of Rio de Janeiro (UFRJ).
-I am currently focused on studying web applications and various aspects of data science and data analysis.
+I am currently studying Software Engineering at 42 and Computer Science at UFRJ.

+I have an interest in software development, working on projects that range from Web Applications to Data Science.
+I mainly use Python, C, and C++ to build solutions and analyze data.

 ## 🛠️ Tech Stack & Skills